The 5 Best Independence Day Celebrations

 Photo credit: Nat Squatrito

 If you’re looking for a traditional 4th of July, head for Bristol, Rhode Island.
 Bristol is home to the oldest continuous July 4th celebration in the United States.
 The town’s first “Patriotic Exercises” were conducted in 1785 by Revolutionary War veteran Rev. Henry Wight.
-The 234st Fourth of July Celebration will be held July 4, 2019, with a fireworks display on July 3 at 9:30 p.m., and the 2.5-mile Military, Civic and Fireman’s Parade begins at 10:30 a.m. on July 4, featuring bands, drum corps and a float competition.
+Expect a fireworks display and a 2.5-mile Military, Civic and Fireman’s Parade, featuring bands, drum corps and a float competition.

 Bristol’s annual festivities officially start on Flag Day, June 14, and include a concert series in Independence Park, the “Spirit of America” golf tournament, the Independence Rhode Race half marathon, the Drum & Bugle Corps Competition and more.
 Every year since the early 1900s, the U.S. Navy has sent a visiting ship to spend a week in Bristol during the celebration.